Michael-D-Santos/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-A rock-paper-scissors project made with HTML & JavaScript.
+A Rock-Paper-Scissors project made with HTML & JavaScript.